 Learning through Languages High School Symposium

 The Learning through Languages Research Symposium is a unique opportunity for high school students across North Carolina to conduct and present research in their language of study.
 In teams of 2-3, students will write a research paper on a topic related to one of four regional research tracks.
-They will then present their research to UNC and Duke faculty and language instructor judges in their target language on December 8th, 2016 at UNC.
+They will then present their research to UNC and Duke faculty and language instructor judges in their target language on December 13, 2017 at UNC Chapel Hill.